yarax/flow-aws-lambda/README.md

 # flow-aws-lambda

-Type definitions for writing AWS lambda functions.
+Flow type definitions for AWS Lambda and API Gateway.

 Since lambda function interface itself is not a npm library you cannot use Flow npm type definitions (https://github.com/flowtype/flow-typed)